 What Do Students Need To Know?

-2. Our campus is closed until further notice.
+4. The rest of campus remains closed at this time.
 This includes all classrooms, on-campus labs, student services, computer labs, offices and The Ronald L. Neeley Conference and Hospitality Center.

-4. According to Governor Mike DeWine, as of March 12, K-12 students will be on extended leave through April 3.
-Please see the COVID-19 update for CCP students for details on the delivery of Terra State courses for the next few weeks.
-Students enrolled in courses meeting at other locations, such as employers’ facilities, will resume as regularly scheduled the week of March 16.
-These courses will continue to meet in existing format (including in person) so long as the host site conducts regular business.
+7. According to Governor Mike DeWine, K-12 students will continue to take their classes online for the remainder of the fall semester.
+Please see the COVID-19 update for CCP students for details on the delivery of Terra State courses.
+Students enrolled in courses meeting at other locations, such as employers’ facilities, will continue to meet in existing format (including in person) so long as the host site conducts regular business.
 Should a host site need to change business operations, each situation and group of students will be addressed individually.

 - Avoid close contact with people who are sick